Web-Engine/chequer-platform-team-2022-winter-vacation-assignment/README.md

 # CsvLite
-The name of CsvLite is inspired of SQLite
+The name of CsvLite was inspired of SQLite